johanley/covid-19-canada/README.md

 * known cases, both confirmed and probable/presumptive (cumulative)
 * tests completed (cumulative)

-Tables and basic charts for the various jurisdictions:
+## Tables and basic charts for the various jurisdictions

+In these tables and charts, the nominal values always **link directly to the screenshot** from which the data-point originates.

 * [Summary](https://github.com/johanley/covid-19-canada/blob/master/data/md/summary.md)
 * [BC](https://github.com/johanley/covid-19-canada/blob/master/data/md/bc.md)